Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Introduction

-It is not to be taken for granted that a single proof formalism can fulfill all of the above requirements, which justifies the study of alternative proof systems and formalisms with different properties, used for different purposes.
-We will, throughout the course of the paper, discuss which formalisms satisfy which desiderata to pinpoint distinctions between formalisms and motivate the usage of one formalism relative to another.

-This paper is organized as follows: In \sect~\ref{sec:prelims}, we introduce the various families of logics we will consider and their semantics, including modal and tense logics, intuitionistic logic, conditional logics, and bunched logics.
-In \sect~\ref{sec:formalisms}, we will explain the various sequent-based formalisms and specific systems that have been introduced for these logics, giving a broad account of the types of sequent systems that appear in the literature.
+This paper is organized as follows: In \sect~\ref{sec:prelims}, we introduce the various families of logics we consider and their semantics, including modal and tense logics, intuitionistic logic, conditional logics, and bunched logics.
+In \sect~\ref{sec:formalisms}, we explain the various sequent-based formalisms and specific systems that have been introduced for these logics, giving a broad account of the types of sequent systems that appear in the literature.
 In the subsequent section (\sect~\ref{sec:organizing-jungle}), we organize these proof-theoretic formalisms and systems into a hierarchy and explain how to traverse this hierarchy by means of translations.
-Lastly, in \sect~\ref{sec:int-ext}, we consider the internal and external distinction, discuss the issues with defining these terms, and set the record straight regarding what properties calculi deemed `internal' or `external' can be expected to satisfy.
+Lastly, in \sect~\ref{sec:int-ext}, we discuss the internal and external distinction, and clarify what properties `internal' and `external' calculi can be expected to satisfy.